Landscaping An Outdoor Oasis On The Cheap

 To use this rainwater I simply dip my watering can into the water & I’m steps away from keeping my landscaping watered.
 For free!

-Keeping Bermuda Grass OUT!
+Keeping Bermuda Grass OUT Of Landscaping!

-Another feature is this grass barrier.
 If you’ve ever dealt with Bermuda grass, you know what a challenge it can be to keep it out of your beds.
 RancherMan & I installed a Bermuda-Grass Barrier.

 Bermuda grass barrier strip.
 We needed to landscape our porch area.
 But soil and plants are expensive!
 Come see I'm landscaping it beautifully on the cheap. #TexasHomesteader